2 \pi-grafting and complex projective structures, I: Introduction

+Let $\PP$ be the space of all (marked) projective structures on $S$, and let $\chi$ be the $\PSL$-character variety of $S$, i.e. the space of homomorphisms $\rho\cn \pi_1(S) \to \psl$, roughly, up to conjugation by an element of $\psl$\,; see \cite{Kapovich-01}.
+Then there is an obvious forgetful map $\Hol\cn \PP \to \chi$, called the {\it holonomy map}.
+Clearly $\PP_\rho$ is a fiber of $\Hol$.
+In addition $\PP$ is diffeomorphic to $\R^{2(6g-6)}$ and moreover it enjoys a natural complex structure (see \cite{Dumas-08}).
+Then $\Hol$ is a local biholomorphism (\cite{Hejhal-75, Hubbard-81, Earle-81}), and thus $\PP_\rho$ is a discrete subset of $\PP$.

+There is a surgery operation of a projective structure, called {\it (2$\pi$-)grafting}, that produces a different projective structure, preserving its holonomy representation (\S \ref{grafting}): It inserts a cylinder along an appropriate essential loop ({\it admissible loop}) on a projective surface.
+Given $n \in \Z_{> 0}$, we can graft a projective surface $n$ times along the same admissible loop; we denote it by assigning weight $2\pi n$ to the loop.

+If there are disjoint admissible loops on a projective surface, we can simultaneously graft along all loops and obtain a new projective structure with the same holonomy.
+Similarly we use a multiloop with $2\pi$-multiple weights ({\it weighted multiloop}) to specify a general grafting along a multiloop.

+For some special discrete representations $\pi_1(S) \to \PSL$, graftings are known to produce all projective structures in $\PP_\rho$ \,(\cite{Goldman-87, Ito-08, Baba12}; see also \S \ref{qf}).
+Then, more generally, Gallo, Kapovich and Marden \cite[Problem 12.1.2]{Gallo-Kapovich-Marden} asked the following question. \begin{question}[Grafting Conjecture] Given two projective structures sharing (arbitrary) holonomy $\rho\cn \po(S) \to \psl$, is there a sequence of graftings and ungraftings that transforms one to the other? \end{question}

-Then Gallo-Kapovich-Marden \cite{Gallo-Kapovich-Marden} showed that a representation [4] $\rho\cn \po(S) \to \psl$ is the holonomy representation of some projective structure (on $S$) if and only if $\rho$ satisfies: \begin{itemize} \item $\Im (\rho)$ is nonelementary, and \item $\rho$ lifts to $\td{\rho}\cn \po(S) \to \on{SL}(2, \C)$. \end{itemize} In particular, holonomy representations are {\it not} necessarily discrete or faithful, in contrast with, for example, complete hyperbolic structures.
-Moreover, a representation $\rho\cn \po(S) \to \psl$ with the above conditions corresponds to infinitely many different projective structures (which is essentially in \cite{Gallo-Kapovich-Marden}; see also \cite{Baba-10}).
+Holonomy representations are quite general.
+In fact, a homomorphism $\rho\cn \po(S) \to \psl$ is the holonomy representation of some projective structure (on $S$) if and only if $\rho$ satisfies: \begin{itemize} \item[(i)] $\Im (\rho)$ is a nonelementary subgroup of $\psl$ and \item[(ii)] $\rho$ lifts to $\td{\rho}\cn \po(S) \to \on{SL}(2, \C)$ \end{itemize} (\cite{Gallo-Kapovich-Marden}).
+Recall that the character variety $\chi$ consists of two connected components (\cite{Goldman-88t}), one of which consists of the representations with the lifting property in (ii).
+Thus $\Hol$ is almost onto this component.
+In particular, holonomy representations are {\it not} necessarily discrete or faithful, and many holonomy representations have dense images in $\psl$ (c.f. \cite[Lemma 2.1]{Minsky13}).
+Moreover if $\rho\cn \po(S) \to \psl$ satisfies (i) and (ii) then $\PP_\rho$ contains infinitely many distinct projective structures, which can be constructed by grafting (implicitly in \cite{Gallo-Kapovich-Marden}; see also \cite{Baba-10}).

-Thus a basic question is the characterization of projective structures with fixed holonomy, which has indeed been raised in \cite{Hubbard-81, Kapovich-95, Gallo-Kapovich-Marden, Dumas-08}.
-However, answers to this question have been given only for some special discrete (and, in most cases, faithful) representations (\cite{Goldman-87, Ito-08, Baba-08}), using a certain surgery operation, called $(2 \pi)$-grafting (see \S \ref{grafting}).